Understanding image motion with group representations: Experiments

 \subsection{Rigid motion in 2D}

-To test the ability of our learning procedure to represent motion, we trained a network on a dataset consisting of image sequences created from the MNIST dataset (called SE2MNIST).
-Each sequence consists of images undergoing a coherent, smooth motion drawn from the group of 2D, in-plane translations and rotations ($\mathcal{SE}(2)$). \ref{fig:se2mnist_saliency}.
-Each sequence was created by smoothly translating and rotating an image over the course of twenty frames.
-We sampled transformation parameters uniformly from $[-10,10]$ pixels for both horizontal and vertical translation and from $[0,360]$ degrees for rotation.
+To test the ability of our learning procedure to represent motion, we trained a network on a dataset consisting of image sequences created from the MNIST dataset.
+Each sequence consists of images undergoing a smooth motion drawn from the group of 2D translations and rotations ($\mathcal{SE}(2)$) for 20 frames.
+We sampled transformation parameters uniformly from $[-10,10]$ pixels for both horizontal and vertical translation and from $[0,360)$ degrees for rotation.
 Validation errors are given in Table \ref{tab:validation_errors}.

-To probe the representation learned by the network on this data, we ran dimensionality reduction using tSNE \cite{van_der_maaten_visualizing_2008} on the full sequence embedding (the output of the LSTM at the final timestep) for unseen test images undergoing a random, noiseless translation.
-The results are shown in Figure \ref{fig:se2mnist_saliency}.
+We visualize the representation learned on this data using tSNE (\cite{van_der_maaten_visualizing_2008}) on the sequence embedding for test images undergoing a random translation (Figure \ref{fig:se2mnist_saliency}).
 The network representation clearly clusters sequences by both the direction and magnitude of translation.
 No obvious clusters appear in terms of the image content.
 Similar results were obtained when test data included both translation and rotation.
-This suggests that the network has learned a representation that captures the properties of motion in the training set.
+This suggests that the network has learned a representation that captures the properties of motion in the dataset.
 This content-invariant clustering occurs even though the network was never trained to compare images with different spatial content and the same motion.

 To further probe the network, we visualize image-conditioned saliency maps in Figure \ref{fig:se2mnist_saliency}.
-These saliency maps show the positive (red) and negative (blue) gradients of the network activation with respect to the input image (i.e. backpropagated to pixel space).
+These saliency maps show the positive (red) and negative (blue) gradients of the network activation with respect to the input image.
 As discussed in \cite{simonyan_deep_2013}, such a saliency map can be interpreted as a first-order Taylor expansion of the function $\Phi$, evaluated at image $I$.
-The saliency map thus gives an indication of how the pixel intensity values affect the network's representation.
-These saliency maps show gradients with respect to the output of the CNN over a pair of images (spatial) or with respect to the output of the LSTM over the sequence (temporal).
+The saliency map thus gives an indication of how pixel values affect the representation.
+These saliency maps show gradients with respect to the output of the LSTM over the sequence.